jonklein/niex/README.md

 - executed code is **not** sandboxed - see section below on arbitrary code execution
 - future work - add support for other media types
-- future work - add support for Live components in cells
 - notebook format & details are subject to change

 ## WARNING: arbitrary code execution